yuviTzemach/SudokuSolver/README.md

 # Sudoku Solver by Yuval Tzeamach
-My project contains a C sharp sudoku solver, that written in (.NET 6.0).
+My project contains a C# sudoku solver, that written in (.NET 6.0).

 This project is based on the algorithm of Algorithm X, invented by Donald Knuth, and the implementation technique I used, called Dancing Links, also known as DLX, using doubly-linked circular lists to represent the matrix of the problem.

 ## The Algorithm:
 This algorithm is proven to be one of the best sudoku solver techniques, esspacially on bigger